Stadium Area in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Photographer is at the edge of Howard Street looking towards the Camden Street Station building, visible in this photograph.
 Station platforms with trains would have been visible from Howard Street to the left, just out of frame.

-Other nearby markers.
-At least 8 other markers are within walking distance of this location.
+markers are within walking distance of this location.
 Baltimore Regional Trail (here, next to this marker); Great Railroad Strike of 1877 (a few steps from this marker); On to Yorktown (within shouting distance of this marker); Carl A.J.
 Wright (within shouting distance of this marker); Babe’s Dream (about 300 feet away, measured in a direct line); Wrestling in Maryland (about 300 feet away); Richard H. Trainor (about 500 feet away); Wilkens Building (about 600 feet away).
 Touch for a list and map of all markers in Baltimore.

 Regarding Baltimore Riot Trail.
 Soldiers had arrived at the Philadelphia, Wilmington and Baltimore Railroad’s (PW&B) President Street Station east of this point.
 The railroad cars they were riding had to be individually pulled by horses down the Pratt Street tracks connecting President Street Station with Camden Street Station so they could continue their trip to Washington via the Baltimore and Ohio Railroad due to a city ordinance banning steam locomotives on city streets.
 That track turned south on Howard street past the station and into the B&O's rail yards south of the station and its passenger platforms.
-The mob had torn up the track on Howard Street south
+The mob had torn up the track on Howard Street south of this point.

 Photographed By Devry Becker Jones (CC0), December 10, 2022